Facebook

 - /

 Over the last year, 40,000 pregnant Texas women waited more than a month for the state to process their applications for Medicaid health insurance — delaying their access to prenatal care.
-Prenatal care is one […]
+Prenatal care is […]

 - Blog